ProGNOMmers/ruby-rails-documentation/README.md

 ### Ruby / Rails versions

-At the moment, the documentation is about  on the [Ruby 2.0.0-p195 and Rails 4.0.0-rc1](http://mdesantis.github.io/ruby-rails-documentation/).
+At the moment, the documentation is about [Ruby 2.0.0-p195 and Rails 4.0.0-rc1](http://mdesantis.github.io/ruby-rails-documentation/).
 It will be updated after a Ruby or a Rails release as soon as possible.
-If I forget to do it, just open an issue and I will provide to update it ;-)
+If I forget it, just open an issue and I will provide to update it ;-)

 ### Location